A Brief History

 The United States Army has a long history of success and many acts of individual and unit courage along the way.
 Among the pantheon of heroes of the US Army, the Japanese Americans that served with the 442nd Regiment during World War II rank at the top.

-Questions for Students (and others): Were you aware of the segregated nature of the 442nd Regiment?
+Question for students (and subscribers): Were you aware of the segregated nature of the 442nd Regiment?
 What other racially segregated American military units are you aware of?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!